alefnsc/vocaid-frontend/docs/OAUTH_TESTING_GUIDE.md

 ## Overview

-This document provides manual testing steps for all OAuth providers in the Voxly authentication system.
+This document provides manual testing steps for all OAuth providers in the Vocaid authentication system.

 ---